Decorated marked surfaces II: Intersection numbers and dimensions of Homs: Main results

 \subsection{Intersection between open and closed arcs}

 Let $\Gamma$ be the Ginzburg dg algebra of some quiver with potential.
-A \emph{silting set} $\P$ in a category $\D$ is an $\Ext^{>0}$-configuration, i.e. a maximal collection of non-isomorphic indecomposables such that $\Ext^i(P,T)=0$ for any $P,T\in\P$ and integer $i>0$.
+A \emph{silting set} $\P$ in a triangulated category $\D$ is an $\Ext^{>0}$-configuration, i.e. a maximal collection of non-isomorphic indecomposables such that $\Ext^i(P,T)=0$ for any $P,T\in\P$ and integer $i>0$.
 The silting object associated to $\P$ is $\bigoplus_{T\in\P}T$.
 By abuse of notation, we will not distinguish a silting set and its associated silting object.
 For example, $\Gamma$ is the canonical silting object/set in $\per\Gamma$.

 Moreover, one can forward/backward mutate a silting object to get new ones (cf. \cite{AI} for details).
-A silting set $\P$ in $\per\Gamma$ is \emph{reachable} if it can be repeatedly mutated from $\Gamma$.
+A silting set $\P$ in $\per\Gamma$ is \emph{reachable} if it can be obtained by repeatedly mutations from $\Gamma$.
 Denote by $\SEGp(\Gamma)$ the set of reachable silting sets in $\per\Gamma$ and

 the set of \emph{reachable rigid objects} in $\per\Gamma$.
-Recall a result from \cite{Q}.
+Recall a result from \cite{QQ2}.

-\begin{lemma}\cite[Appendix~A]{Q} There is a canonical bijection
+\begin{lemma}\cite[Theorem~3.6]{QQ2} There is a canonical bijection